mricon/b4/docs/config.rst

 ``b4.send-same-thread`` (v0.13+)
   When sending a new version of a series, send it in the same thread as the previous version.
+The config supports the following values:

-B4 sends the first message of the new series as a reply to the previous version's cover letter.
+  * ``yes``, ``true``, ``y``: B4 sends the first message of the new series as a reply to the previous version's cover letter.
+  * ``shallow``: B4 sends the first message of the new series as a reply to the first version's cover letter.
+  * ``no``: B4 does not send the new version of the series in the same thread as any previous version.

   Default: ``no``